DISCLAIMER: the following is not legal advice. Consult a lawyer and the laws in your state before buying or selling CBD products.

 So there is an important question which remains to be answered: is shipping CBD hemp oil products across state lines legal?
 To find the answer to this question I spoke to one of the nation’s best lawyers in the cannabis space, Rod Kight.
-You can watch our interview below.

-In our interview, Rod clarified why interstate commerce of CBD products is protected under Congress.
+In our conversation, Rod clarified why interstate commerce of CBD products is protected under Congress.
 In late 2015 Congress released a statement in the Omnibus Appropriations Act of 2016 (P.L.
 114-113) (“the Funding Act”) which reads:

 “None of the funds made available by this act or any other act may be used… to prohibit the transportation, processing, sale or use of industrial hemp that is grown or cultivated in accordance with section 7606 of the Agricultural Act of 2014, within or outside the State in which the industrial hemp is grown or cultivated.”

 According to Rod, the above statement from Congress made CBD hemp products legal to buy accross all 50 states, so long as the CBD was sourced from hemp grown by a licensed grower in a state with a hemp pilot program.
 Under this statement, no funding could be used to prohibit the transportation, processing, or sale of hemp products accross state lines.

 Some of the major players in the CBD hemp oil business are sourcing their CBD oil from hemp grown overseas, often in Europe.
 We at CBD School support domestically grown hemp over overseas hemp for many reasons but this article is about legal issues so we will keep the focus on the law.